 Flight planning and flight following dispatch operations require information on potential flight hazards.
 Hazards such as thunderstorms, turbulence, icing, fog, volcanic ash, etc., are potential problems which are not always forecast adequately by numerical models.
 Satellite images are used to monitor the weather conditions causing existing flight hazards, as well as being used to identify the development of new hazards.

-15th Conference on Aviation, Range, and Aviation Meteorology held August 1-4, 2011
+15th Conference on Aviation, Range, and Aerospace Meteorology held August 1-4, 2011

 Los Angeles, CA